 Honors Thesis for Psychology

-Note: PSY 4994V, the prerequisite course to the honors thesis, is designed to walk you through these steps.
+Note: PSY 4994V, the prerequisite course for the honors thesis, is designed to walk you through these steps.

 - Secure a Department of Psychology faculty or adjunct faculty member to serve as your advisor